-The last post showed the Hebrew biblical tradition of using alternatives and substitutes instead of using the divine name Yahweh.
-It goes back to the psalms and the books of Chronicles.
+The last post showed the Hebrew tradition of using alternatives and substitutes instead of using the divine name Yahweh.
+This noble biblical tradition goes back to the psalms and the books of Chronicles.

 The next part of the story brings us to what Jesus did.
 It is eye-opening.